How To Troubleshoot Your WordPress Media Library

-The most common reasons your Media Library has stopped working properly are incompatible plugins and/or themes, and improperly set file permissions.
-Fortunately, they can likely be resolved simply and quickly.
+You may be here because you can’t upload images to your WordPress site.
+The most common reasons your Media Library has stopped working properly are incompatible plugins and/or themes, WordPress HTTP error, and improperly set file permissions.
+Fortunately, any image upload issue can likely be resolved simply and quickly.

-In this post, we’ll introduce the various issues you may experience when using the WordPress Media Library.
-We’ll then show you how to solve each one so you can get back to running your website.
+So if you’re having issues uploading images to your WordPress website, keep reading.
+In this WordPress tutorial, we’ll introduce the various issues you may experience when using the WordPress Media Library.
+We’ll then show you how to solve your WordPress image upload error so you can get back to running your website.
 Let’s get started!

 WordPress Media Library Not Loading

-As stated, the most common reason your Media Library isn’t loading is due to an incompatible or poorly coded WordPress plugin or theme.
+As stated, the most common reason your Media Library isn’t loading is due to an incompatible or poorly coded WordPress theme or plugin.
 When using plugins and themes from the WordPress Directory, this typically shouldn’t be a problem.
 However, third-party software or accidental coding issues can cause your Media Library to malfunction.

 First, we recommend you test out your plugins.
-Navigate to Plugins > Installed Plugins within WordPress.
+From the WordPress Dashboard, navigate to Plugins > Installed Plugins within WordPress.
 Select the top checkbox next to Plugin (to select all plugins) and choose Deactivate from the Bulk Actions drop-down menu.
 Click Apply, then return to your Media Library: